Your Offer Was Accepted, Now What?

 Property Management Agreement

 If this is an investment property, the property management company will send you a management agreement for your signature.
-Below are links to the management agreement and a sample tenant agreement rom McKenna Property Management with whom we've worked with for some time.
+Below are links to the management agreement and a sample tenant agreement from one of the property managers we work with.

 Note that McKenna Property Management will handle turning on the utilities for the rehab period.
 Once a tenant is in place, the tenant will be responsible for all utilities.
-However, they cannot turn on utilities until the received the executed management agreements so please turn these around promptly.
+However, they cannot turn on utilities until they receive the executed management agreements so please turn these around promptly.

 Home Owners Association Disclosure Documents